Sign In Forgot Password

 Those who chose to worship in a more Orthodox style were joined over the next several decades by a flood of immigrants from eastern Europe.
 Passionate about their Jewish identity and practices, they began meeting as a minyan in the rear of Hugo Stusser’s store, later holding services in a rented room at the Samson Hotel.

-Chevra Talmud Torah was formally organized in December of 1908 and incorporated in January of 1909.
-They commissioned a Torah that is still in use today.
-By 1914 the close-knit group was able to purchase a church building on Tacoma Avenue South, which was used through 1922.
+Chevra Talmud Torah was organized in 1906 and incorporated in December 1908.
+In 1910, the close-knit group purchased a church building on Tacoma Avenue South which was used through 1925.
 The congregation was the second in Washington to choose and Orthodox affiliation.

 Meanwhile, Tacoma’s Jewish neighborhood was moving up from an immigrant group residing on lower “E” Street (now Fawcett) to an established community living in the north end.
 Temple Beth Israel sold their building on South 10th and “I” in 1918, dedicating a new temple on North 4th and “J” in 1922.